Matir Agunot

-Matir Agunot (Unchained, Hebrew: מתיר עגונות) is a 2019 Israeli drama television series on the lives of Jewish women who face complex divorce proceedings, where men may refuse to divorce, leading to women being "chained" to their unwanted marriage.
+Matir Agunot (Hebrew: מתיר עגונות, lit.
+Unchain the anchored (Note: Agunah (plural Agunot), which translates as "anchored", is the word for a Jewish woman who, for various reasons, is stuck (anchored) in a marriage and cannot re-marry)) is a 2019 Israeli drama television series on the lives of Jewish women who face complex divorce proceedings, where men may refuse to divorce, leading to women being "chained" to their unwanted marriage.
 The series was created by Yossi Madmoni, Tamar Kay and David Ofek.
 Aviv Alush and Avigail Kovari star as the main characters, Rabbi Yosef Morad and his wife, Hana.
 It was critically acclaimed, earning eight nominations from the Israeli Television Academy.
 The series ran for one season over twelve episodes and premiered on Kan 11 in Israel.